Can Pets Take CBD?

+Can pets take CBD?
 Everyone is talking about cannabidiol (CBD) worldwide.
 It has become a worldwide natural wonder that everybody wants a piece of.
 Millions of people religiously take CBD and swear by its benefits.
-There are plenty of studies to back it up too.
-People are so fascinated by CBD that there are thousands of studies, all coming to similar conclusions.
+There are plenty of studies exploring CBD and other cannabinoids.
+People are so fascinated by CBD and want to see the evidence.

-In humans, CBD is proven to treat epilepsy fits, anxiety, and even acne.
 Most people are familiar with the main incredible benefits humans get when taking it, but not many are sure whether it is safe for their pets to take it.
-There are CBD gummies, CBD oil, or even CBD lotions, but are any of them safe?
+There are CBD gummies, CBD oil, and even CBD lotions, but are any of them safe for animals?

 The first thing to clear up is that yes, pets can and do take CBD.
-The Anti-Cruelty Society deems it safe for all pets as there are no known toxicity levels.
-Plus, there is no THC which is the active psychedelic found in marijuana, so there is no chance of your pets walking round high.
-Like humans, our pets benefit so much from CBD when used alongside a healthy animal diet.
+The Anti-Cruelty Society deems it safe for pets as there are no known toxicity levels, and the Society even uses CBD for some of their animals .
+Plus, there is no THC which is the active psychedelic substance found in marijuana, so there is no chance of your pets walking around high.
+Like humans, our pets can benefit so much from CBD when used alongside a healthy animal diet.
 This short read will discuss some of the benefits and when a pet should take CBD.

 The Top Benefits for Pets Taking CBD

 It is known that CBD affects the ECS, and the ECS is connected to the nervous system and other bodily functions such as the inflammatory response.
-Although research into the benefits of CBD in pets is only just taking off, there are plenty of interesting peer-reviewed studies to read.
+Research into the benefits of CBD in pets is only just taking off.
 For this reason, it is important to remember the results of CBD vary, and a lot of the most exciting data is from pet owners reporting the benefits of giving CBD to their animal babies.
-The benefits top three reported benefits are:

 When Your Pet Should Start Taking CBD

 CBD is most effective when being used as a daily supplement.
 There is no evidence to suggest what the correct dose should be, and it is advised that you consult a vet before starting your pet on CBD.
-Products such as the Earthy Now CBD gummies that are available for retailers or as wholesale come with administration instructions.
-Most products will!
+Products generally have a recommended dosage but it is a best practice to start with the smallest amount and increase it until you achieve satisfactory results.

-You may want to see how you get on with trial and error to begin with.
-If your pet is suffering severely from inflammation and pain, they may need more than a normal healthy pet would.
+If your pet is suffering severely, they may need more than a normal healthy pet would.
 If you notice that your pet is becoming too sleepy and their mood is changing dramatically, you might be giving them too much CBD.
-If you don’t want to give your pet CBD daily, giving it as and when is also ok.
+If you don’t want to give your pet CBD daily, it’a OK to use it as an occasional treat.

-CBD is the up-and-coming product, and your pets can now even enjoy and get all the wonderful benefits.
-CBD can easily be implemented into a normal healthy diet, and you will find that your pet gets excited to take it.
+CBD is the up-and-coming product, and even your pets can now enjoy and get all the wonderful benefits.
+Now you know pets can take CBD.
+It can easily be implemented into a normal healthy diet, and you will find that your pet gets excited to take it.
 Try CBD with your pet today and see if you notice the benefits!